Unique wavelet sign retrieval from samples without bandlimiting: Main Results: Wavelet Sign Retrieval without Bandlimiting

 \subsection{Sampled wavelet sign retrieval}

 Theorem~\ref{thm:signretrievalanalytic} does not apply to the case where we only know the magnitude of the wavelet transform on a discrete set.
-We remember that a hyperbolic lattice in the upper half place takes the form
+We recall that a hyperbolic lattice in the upper half-plane takes the form

 for some values of the parameters $\alpha>1$ and $\beta>0$.
 It is therefore a natural question to ask under which assumptions on the analyzing wavelets and on the sample parameters $\alpha$ and $\beta$ we can obtain a uniqueness result as in Theorem~\ref{thm:signretrievalanalytic}.
 We address this problem with a multi-wavelet approach.